AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroupClone.md

       If the image contains a data disk, you can specify other parameters of the data disk via the same value of parameter "Device".
-If parameter "Category" is not specified, it will be cloud_efficiency instead of "Category" of data disk in the image.Old instances will not be changed.
+If parameter "Category" is not specified, it will be cloud_efficiency instead of "Category" of data disk in the image.
+Old instances will not be changed.
     MaxLength: 16
   ResourceGroupId:
     Type: String
     Description: Resource group id.
   SystemDiskDescription:
     Type: String
-    Description: Description of created system disk.Old instances will not be changed.
+    Description: Description of created system disk.
+Old instances will not be changed.
   AutoRenew:
     Type: String
     Description: >-